 Moreover, shareholders of listed companies holding 10% or more on an individual basis must disclose their shareholding status.
 Holders of 5% or more shares must report on the change to shareholding where there is a change of 1% or greater to the shareholder’s shareholding ratio.
 Holders of 10% or more shares must report on the change to the number of shares held where the change is in relation to 1,000 shares or more.

 In most cases, the consideration is cash.
+There are no minimum price rules applying to tender offers.

 Even if a bidder does not obtain 100% ownership of a target, if it obtains sufficient shares to affirmatively resolve shareholder resolutions, the bidder can acquire control through director appointments.
 Upon obtaining controlling shares from the controlling shareholder of a listed company and subsequently obtaining 95% or more shares via a tender offer, the buyer can apply for voluntary delisting.
-In such case, the purchaser must provide another opportunity to the remaining shareholders on settlement trading following the delisting.
+In this case, the purchaser must provide another opportunity to the remaining shareholders on settlement trading following the delisting.

 On a related note, under Korean law, a controlling shareholder holding 95% or more shares may cash out the 5% shareholders by undergoing a certain procedure, which is not highly utilised in practice, but this process can be used in obtaining 5% or less shares following the voluntary delisting.